alexchenuw/devopslabs/Lab-10/README.md

 * deploy a nginx pod using your netid in the name.
 This will ensure we have unique pods created in the lab.

 >Note: Replace $USER with your uw netID.
+If you don't replace $USER with your netID your linux host will replace that variable with the userid used to login to your linux host.

 ```bash
 kubectl run myfirstpod-$USER --image=nginx